 I cannot use Mefeedia until at least pop-under ads are deactivated.
 There was a time that even promoting a site here with gentle advertising would be an issue.
 Mefeedia has gone way overboard.
 I understand you need to capitalize on all your traffic.
 But it sure makes it difficult to tolerate.
 Sorry.
 You know I've been a fan and always interested in a site that I named and I've helped out in some ways, but I have some web browsing standards to uphold.

 Today, Mefeedia is an internet media-feed company, aggregating feeds from sites such as Vimeo, Hulu and Vevo, as well as acting as an umbrella company for a range of internet companies.
-However, instead of being a grassroots site used by amateur video makers, today is infested with malware – described elsewhere as a ‘browser hijacker’ – another indication of corporations monopolising distribution and the user experience, and not necessarily for the better.
+However, instead of being a grassroots site used by amateur video makers, today it is infested with malware – described elsewhere as a ‘browser hijacker’ – another indication of corporations monopolising distribution and the user experience, and not necessarily for the better.

 Video hosting became an integral part of the extended videoblogging platform.
 Initially, the videobloggers hosted their own content on their own sites – leading to a range of problems, for example, Howe’s mention in the New York Times as discussed earlier in the book.
 To work around these problems, the community worked closely with a number of sites and developers to solve them.
 Among them, OurMedia.org, founded by J.D.
 Lasica and Marc Canter in 2005 acted as a front-end for Archive.org, where videos were hosted.
 Similarly, on June 16th 2004, Adrian Miles offered the members of the group 1 GB of free hosting on his basement server (in Australia) to ‘kickstart’ videoblogging, but even this would have been vastly insufficient at this point.
 Amongst my informants, Paris Manrashi, Brittany Shoot, Bekah Havens, Andreas Haugstrup Pedersen and Ryanne Hodson indicated that they hosted their videos on blip.tv.
 Dailymotion, Videobomb and Videosift were sites mentioned by Loiez Deniel, a French videoblogger who used a number of sites based in Europe.
 Steve Garfield also uploaded videos to Vimeo.
 Adam Quirk pointed out that he, like many others, were uploading their videos to a ‘large number of video-sharing sites’ in order to reach wider audiences.
 Ultimately, however, the battle over video hosting came down to two key players; Blip.tv and YouTube.